 Based on our chats with our customers, we know that the product bundle saves them a ton of money (the more locations, the more they save) along with giving them the data they need to optimize their advertising spend.
 From that, our emotive promise emerged:

 With the supporting descriptor: “Save Money, Improve Efficiency, And Accelerate Your Marketing With Our Product Bundle For Self Storage.”

 Since our customer turn-over rate is just about insignificant (a churn of less than 2%), we can offer free set up for most new customers.
 In some cases, this is an upfront cost saving by as much as $4,000.
 So great, we have an offer that improves the value proposition.

 Now for that stand-out creative.
 After tossing out a lot of mockups, a happy accident happened.
 We call her, “Storage Girl.”

-A completely unexpected image in this category that is accustomed to commercial/industrial visuals.
-A colorful aspirational image that doesn’t just support the promise, she illustrates the results of how we make good on it.
+A completely unexpected image in this category that is used to commercial/industrial visuals.
+A colorful aspirational image that doesn’t just support the promise, she illustrates the results of how we make good it.